imthatalex/react-shopping-cart/README.md

 # React Shopping Cart Component
-This repository contains a simple shopping cart component built using React.
+This repository contains a simple shopping cart component built using React & Chakra.
 The component demonstrates how React handles state and how state can be passed down from parent components to child components.

 ### Features
 - Add items to the cart